 China has continuously blocked Taiwan from participating in the World Health Assembly, which is the decision-making body of the WHO.
-This despite the fact that Taiwan is one of the leading nations in the world that has brought the COVID-19 pandemic under control.
+This is despite the fact that it is one of the leading nations in the world that has brought the COVID-19 pandemic under control.
 Rather than benefiting from the expertise and experience of Taiwan in managing the viral outbreak, the WHO decided not to hear from the island’s representatives.
 This clearly is not how an organization that is said to be dedicated to global health should function.

 Taiwan bans pro-Beijing propaganda

 Meanwhile, they are also acting strongly against CCP propaganda in their country.
 The government has refused to renew the license of the TV channel CTi after it was found that the channel was excessively taking a pro-CCP stance.
 A Beijing-friendly tycoon was apparently interfering in the operations of CTi so as to grow Chinese influence on the island.

 Chen Yaw-shyang, head of the National Communications Commission (NCC), revealed that the rejection of CTi’s license was a unanimous decision.
 The channel was deemed to have endangered the public interest and failed to check facts while reporting news.
 The Kuomintang party, the opposition party that holds a pro-China view, opposed the decision of the NCC and stated that it could have a chilling effect on press freedom.